pedohorse/lifeblood/docs/source/usage.rst

 Check :ref:`overview <overview-scheduler>` to learn basic components of Lifeblood

+.. _configuration:

 Configuration
 =============

 Lifeblood is made in a way so you can start it with minimum to zero pre-configuration.
 But even in simplest cases you might will need to adjust something.

+Lifeblood's components will create default configs for themselves on first launch.
+You can start with default config and adjust it if such need arises.

 All components of Lifeblood are configured by a number of configs files, some of those values can be overriden with command-line arguments